-- 3.30 When comparing national Census Cycling to Work 2011 data indicates that In Cambridge, 29% of working residents cycled to work, making it the local authority with highest rate of cycling to work.
-The next highest rate was in Oxford (17%) followed by Isles of Scilly and Hackney at 14%.
-The data also indicates that there are 31 local authorities where over 5% of working residents cycled to work.
-The proportion was greater than 10% in six of these local authorities.
-There were also 29 local authorities where less than 1% of working residents cycled to work (including Brentwood).
-The four local authorities with the lowest rates were all in Wales with Merthyr Tydfil the lowest with 0.3% of working residents cycling to work in 2011.19 - 3.31 The Census data pre-dates the London 2012 and Rio 2016 Olympics, with research conducted by the London School of Economic (LSE) 20 suggesting that people are increasingly taking up cycling for fun with family and friends as a recreational pursuit rather than just transport, with a connection being made between elite sporting success and grassroot participation.
+- 3.30 The Census data pre-dates the London 2012 and Rio 2016 Olympics, with research conducted by the London School of Economic (LSE) 21 suggesting that people are increasingly taking up cycling for fun with family and friends as a recreational pursuit rather than just transport, with a connection being made between elite sporting success and grassroot participation.
 The 'Olympics effect' has raised the profile of cycling across the UK and it would be unreasonable to consider that there has not been an impact in Essex, although this is difficult to measure.
-This effect has also potentially been enhanced by recent UK success in the Tour de France and other major cycling events. - 3.32 In 2016, Brentwood Borough Council started to develop through a partnership of local cycling enthusiasts, highways engineers, rights of way specialists, planners, healthcare and environmental health specialists a comprehensive network of existing and potential cycle routes covering the Borough and beyond.
-Some of this work is now informing an update to the current cycle action plan for Brentwood.
+This effect has also potentially been enhanced by recent UK success in the Tour de France and other major cycling events. - 3.31 In 2016, Brentwood Borough Council started to develop through a partnership of local cycling enthusiasts, highways engineers, rights of way specialists, planners, healthcare and environmental health specialists a comprehensive network of existing and potential cycle routes covering the Borough and beyond.
+Some of this work is now informing an update to the current cycle action plan for Brentwood. - 3.32 The Local Plan places a policy emphasis upon supporting cycle friendly developments across the Borough and with a particular focus upon strategic sites, including Dunton Hills Garden Village.
+The LTP also encourages increasing walking levels and the use of Public Rights of Way (PROW).
+Policy 15 Walking and Public Rights of Way, highlights that: